smithgeoffrey/go-coop/README.md

 ### The Pipeline

-- jenkins running on the raspberry pi
+- jenkins running on a raspberry pi
   - clones an app from version control
-  - builds the app into a go binary
+  - builds the app into a binary
   - builds a docker image running the binary
   - tests the docker image
   - publishes the image
   - deploys the image as a container running on the pi
 - have jenkins poll version control so the process is automated on every commit

-Once I reach steady state here, add another container to the mix to figure out inter-container workings:
+Once I reach steady state, add another container to the mix to get a handle on inter-container workings:

-- run another container on the raspberry pi
+- run another container on the pi
   - serve postgres which the app consumes

 ### What App?

-Jenkins and Docker are great but the underlying app they manage is the whole point: get the app into the ci pipeline and deploy it -- over and over and over.
-I'd been wanting to do more go, which seemed a good fit here: it compiles into a small binary; it should be able to build its dependencies into the binary; and I like it.
-It seems to have promise as a major language for the next decade, with tendrals in the ops and dev spaces.
+Jenkins and Docker are great but the underlying app they manage is the whole point: get the app into the ci pipeline and deploy it -- repeat infinitely.

+I'd been wanting to do more go, which seemed a good fit here: it's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies, for ease of deployment and maintenance.
+I've used it a little and I like it.
+It seems to have promise as a leading language for the next decade, with tendrals in the ops and dev spaces.

-So the app would be in go, but what would it do?
+But what would the go app do?
 I recently added a chicken coop at my house.
 It has a 12-inch door allowing access to an enclosed run during the day.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
 [1]  Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
 But I wanted to remotely verify coop status, particularly in the winter.
 Just add a raspberry pi, a couple types of sensors and a network camera: [2]

   - is the door really up or down as expected
   - what are the temps outside versus inside the coop